Weins Auto Group breaks new ground for Hyundai and Genesis in Aurora

 “Our staff was definitely very excited when we shared images of the new building.
 Our current building served us well, but it’s been there for a very long time and we’ve really outgrown it.
 Everybody is very excited to come into this new space.”

-This excitement was also shared on July 18 by Weins Auto Group owner Kanji (Toro) Miyahara, who underscored the new dealership will be a hub for true customer service.
+This excitement was also shared on July 18 by Weins Auto Group President Kanji (Toro) Miyahara, who underscored the new dealership will be a hub for true customer service.

 “The building will be beautiful and we want to provide our best experience to our customers – that is the key,” he said.
 “A building is a building, but, you know what, the key is our people and that’s what we’ve always been focusing on and that won’t change at all.
 We’re looking forward to serve the people in Aurora.